No One Left to Lie To

 No One Left to Lie To: The Triangulations of William Jefferson Clinton is a 1999 book about President of the United States Bill Clinton by author and journalist Christopher Hitchens.
 It was first published in hardback by the New Left Review imprint, Verso Books.

 Synopsis

-Journalist and essayist Christopher Hitchens's polemic on the political career of American president Bill Clinton.
+The book is journalist and essayist Christopher Hitchens's polemic on the political career of American president Bill Clinton.
 Hitchens examines Clinton's psychology and how it affected the then-president's record in war, acts that led to accusations of sexual abuse, his skill at "triangulation" and his relationship with his wife Hillary.

 Discussing the book on the April 28, 1999, episode of Charlie Rose, Hitchens said he wrote the book to criticize what he perceived as Clinton's political corruption and conservatism, seeing them as mutually reinforcing.
-He also criticizes many American liberals for their support of Clinton.
+He was also critical of many mainstream American liberals for their support of Clinton.

 Paperback edition

 Its re-publication in paperback in 2000 featured expanded content, a new subtitle (The Values of the Worst Family), and an additional image of Hillary Clinton on the front cover.